BenedictWilkins/world-of-bugs/docs/index.md

 <img src="imgs/the-witcher-3-roach.png"  width=80% style="display:block; margin-left:auto; margin-right:auto; margin-bottom:1rem;">

 The waters become a murky around this point.
-We might formally say that a human tester has a specification that they work from, that explicitly states "horses don't do handstands".
-But for people who have worked in game dev, we know this isn't the case.
+We might formally say that a human tester has a specification that they work from that explicitly states "horses don't do handstands", but this just isn't the case.

 TO BE CONTINUED...